openenclave/openenclave/runtime/README.md

 =======

-This directory contains the sources for the oeruntime library, which implements the enclave extrasi, which depend on mbedtls and oelibc.
+This directory contains the sources for the oeruntime library, which implements the enclave extras, which depend on mbedtls and oelibc.
 The main parts include:

 - Certificate management ([cert.c](cert.c))